North Attleborough, Massachusetts: Private schools

-The town is home to one Catholic K–8 school, Saint Mary-Sacred Heart School.
+The city is home to one Catholic K–8 school, Saint Mary-Sacred Heart School.
 The nearest private high school is Bishop Feehan High School in Attleboro, a Catholic high school.

 Infrastructure

 Transportation

-Interstates 95 and 295 meet just over the Attleborough line, and both run through the town.
-Each interstate has one exit within town.
-The town is also bisected by U.S. Route 1, which runs through the retail and downtown districts.
-Massachusetts state routes 120 and 152 also run through town, as does the "middle" portion of Route 1A, which begins in the town.
+Interstates 95 and 295 meet just over the Attleborough line, and both run through the city.
+Each interstate has one exit within the city.
+The city is also bisected by U.S. Route 1, which runs through the retail and downtown districts.
+Massachusetts state routes 120 and 152 also run through city, as does the "middle" portion of Route 1A, which begins in the city.

-The town is set equidistantantly between the three nearest Massachusetts Bay Transportation Authority stops, in Mansfield, Attleborough Center and South Attleborough.
+The city is set equidistantly among the three nearest Massachusetts Bay Transportation Authority stops, in Mansfield, Attleborough Center and South Attleborough.
 The Greater Attleboro Taunton Regional Transit Authority provides bus services between the local towns and cities.
 The nearest national-level airport is T.F.
 Green Airport in Rhode Island, approximately 23 miles away, and the nearest international airport is Logan International Airport in Boston, approximately 42 miles away.

 Police

 The North Attleborough Police Department is located downtown in the old H.F.
-Barrows Manufacturing Company Building at 102 South Washington St. There are three fire stations, located downtown on Elm Street just off Route 1, Allen Ave behind Emerald Square Mall and on Route 152 in the eastern portion of town.
+Barrows Manufacturing Company Building at 102 South Washington St. There are three fire stations, located downtown on Elm Street just off Route 1, Allen Ave behind Emerald Square Mall and on Route 152 in the eastern portion of the city.
 There are also two post offices, downtown (using the 02760 ZIP code) and in Attleboro Falls (02763).
 North Attleboro also uses 02761 for post office boxes located downtown.